 Mabo Day also represents an opportunity to reflect on, and take pride in, the progress that has been made to improve the lives of Aboriginal and Torres Strait Islander peoples.

-“Staff, community, and more importantly the students who come to our universities can learn and think about the progress that we have made, not only here at JCU but in the wider community around Australia,” Vincent said.
+“Staff, community, and, more importantly, the students who come to our universities can learn and think about the progress that we have made, not only here at JCU but in the wider community around Australia,” Vincent says.

 “After hearing the story that Uncle Eddie Koiki Mabo shared, we moved on from that place of listening to a place of action, and subsequently we went through that process of questioning Jurisprudence and understanding the High Court decision.”

-“At every university in Australia, we’ve had Aboriginal and Torres Strait Islander peoples being part of the research, working as staff members, and engaging in teaching and learning,” Vincent said.
+“At every university in Australia, we’ve had Aboriginal and Torres Strait Islander peoples being part of the research, working as staff members and engaging in teaching and learning,” Vincent says.

-The Mabo decision has had a profound impact on Australia, as well as on individuals, including Vincent himself.
+The Mabo decision has had a profound impact on Australia as well as on individuals, including Vincent.

-“I had the opportunity in 2009 to meet an anthropologist working on a native title claim for my peoples in the Mount Isa region,” he said.
+“I had the opportunity in 2009 to meet an anthropologist working on a native title claim for my peoples in the Mount Isa region,” he says.